After iPhone XS: Apple still has an icky 2019 iPhone naming problem

-Trouble began in 2017 when Apple skipped over the iPhone 9 to release two 8s and a "10", its tenth anniversary phone.
+The trouble began in 2017 when Apple skipped over the iPhone 9 to release two 8s and a "10," its tenth anniversary phone.
 But in so naming the iPhone X -- and following it up with three more "X" phones in 2018 -- Apple has created a ripple effect that makes me scrunch my brow and wonder aloud, "What the hell, Apple?
 What can possibly come next?"
+(I've been saying this for over a year.
+Actually, I beat this drum a lot.)

-The first issue is the X. It looks like an "ex," but you have to say it as a "ten" or else all the fanboys and fangirls will yell at you.
-That kinda makes sense when the X stands alone.
-But when you combine it with an S, an R and an S Max, the brain takes over and you get the iPhone "excess," the iPhone "ex are" and the "excess max" (and really, that just sounds like exaggeration).
-Best case scenario, your "ten ess" transmutes into "tennis", a fine game on the court, but a really bad name for a phone.
+The first issue is the X. It looks like an "ex," but you have to say it as a "10" or else all the fanboys and fangirls will yell at you.
+That makes a certain amount of sense when the X stands alone.
+But when you combine it with an S, an R and an S Max, the brain takes over and you get the iPhone "excess," the iPhone "ex are" and the "excess max."
+Best-case scenario, your "10 ess" transmutes into "tennis," a fine game on the court, but a really bad name for a phone.

 The second problem arrives when you think about the issue of succession.
-I've been saying for a while that the "X" is an important branding shift for Apple, one that represents a higher echelon of iPhone than the ones that preceded it.
+The "X" is an important shift for Apple, one that represents a higher echelon of iPhone than the ones that preceded it.
 The X represents Apple's rebranded iPhone with secure infrared face unlock technology, no home button and state-of-the-art giant screens.
 The X brand is a pricier lineup than before, and it's easing you steadily, purposefully, into paying more for your phone.

 Read also: Why your iPhone is getting more expensive

-So what logically comes after the iPhone XS, the lynchpin of the new iPhone X family?
+So what logically comes after the iPhone XS, the linchpin of the new iPhone X family?
 Oh, didn't you know?
 The iPhone X is essentially no more.
-Apple yoinked it from its online store, which makes it a truly one-year edition phone as far as direct sales from Apple are concerned.
+Apple yoinked it from its online store, which makes it a truly one-year-edition phone as far as direct sales from Apple are concerned.
 You'll still be able to buy it through carriers and third-party retailers, at least while current supplies last.

 Apple could follow up the iPhone XS -- where "S" delineates a minor upgrade -- with the iPhone 11.
 Or is that the iPhone XI?
 Would that make 2020's phone the iPhone XIS? ("iPhone Ziss"?)
 No way; what a horror show.